Rose al Yusuf (journalist)

-Fatma Al-Yusef (فاطمة اليوسف), also known as Roz Al-Yosef (روز اليوسف) (1898 -10 April 1958), was an Egyptian born journalist and stage-actress, a pioneer of Arab female journalism and a patron of the Arab female press.
+Fatma Al-Yusef (فاطمة اليوسف), also known as Roz Al-Yosef (روز اليوسف) (1898 -10 April 1958), was a Lebanese-born Egyptian journalist and stage actress, a pioneer of Arab female journalism and a patron of the Arab female press.
 She is considered the Arab world's first woman journalist.

 Biography

-Fatma Al Youssef was born in Tripoli, Lebanon to a Turkish Muslim family.
+Fatma Al Youssef was born in Tripoli, Lebanon, to a Turkish Muslim family.
 She received her primary education in Tripoli.
 Her mother died at birth, and she arrived in Egypt with her father when she was 10 years old.
 Her father then went on to live in Brazil and left her with the Christian family of Lebanese born Egyptian Eskander Farah, who had a major impact on her life, and especially on her choice to choose the acting profession.
 She began appearing at age 14.
 Initially, only in small roles, but her breakout came when none of the actresses agreed to play an old woman role, and Al-Yusuf took it upon herself.

 From 1912 to 1925, she was a well-known theatre and work actress as part of the George Abyad troupe and the Yussef Wahbi troupe (1898–1982) reaching the peak of fame between 1923 and 1925.
 Her success won her the nickname the "Sarah Bernard of the East" and praise from Egyptian and international critics.
 She also became a favourite of the high society.

 In 1925 she founded the news magazine Rose al-Yūsuf.
 The magazine, which did not hesitate to use in illustration of caricatures, became popular and addressed taboo subjects such as religion and sexuality, frequently narrating the 'flapper-age' of Egyptian society.
 This Cairo weekly, which continued despite the death of its founder in 1958, stood out in 1994 as one of the rare Arab journals to dare to publish extracts from the Satanic Verses of Salman Rushdie.